If the other parent lives abroad

 How to apply

-If the other parent lives in a REMO country, contact the Maintenance Enforcement Business Centre (MEBC) for your area.
-The 2 areas are:
+If the other parent lives in a REMO country, contact the Maintenance Enforcement Business Centre (MEBC) by email or post.

-If you’re eligible, they’ll send you the application form and supporting guidance to help you apply.
+The MEBC will ask you some questions to check if you’re eligible.
+If you are, they’ll send you an application form and supporting guidance on how to apply.